 Even that cut has not been enough.
 The state’s unfunded liability has continued to grow, despite a record run in the stock market, so in 2018 year legislators went back to the bargaining table to address the teacher pension problem again.
 And once again, they cut benefits for new workers.
 The red line shows what retirement benefits will look like for all teachers hired after 2020.
 They will be forced to pay higher contributions for less generous benefits, making their net pension value even worse.
 The same 25-year-old teacher must stay for 26 years before her pension is finally worth more than her own contributions plus interest.
 Needless to say, even fewer Colorado teachers in the future will make it that far.

 Colorado is also one of the 15 states that does not enroll its teachers in Social Security.
 Teachers have nothing else to fall back on, and yet the state has created a plan that purposefully limits adequate retirement benefits to only a small fraction of people who remain teaching in Colorado for their entire career.
 That shouldn’t even be legal.

-Now, all other state employees in Colorado except teachers will have the option to join the portable PERA-DC plan.
-It's a good plan.
-Employees who choose it will contribute 8 percent of their salary, and employers will chip in another 10 percent.
+Now, all other state employees in Colorado except teachers have the option to join the portable PERA-DC plan.
+Under that plan, participating employees will contribute 8 percent of their salary, and employers will chip in another 10 percent.
 It’s run by the state, which ensures members have good investment options with low fees.
 Based on my estimates, more than 90 percent of Colorado teachers would be better off in the PERA-DC plan.

 To be clear, this trend is playing out across the country.
 In state after state, teachers are being asked to pay more money for the same or worse benefits.
-Rather that fighting to preserve an expensive, unfair status quo, teachers should demand retirement plans worth fighting for.
+But rather that fighting to preserve an expensive, unfair status quo, teachers should demand retirement plans worth fighting for.